trannhukhoinguyen/tosuthien.vercel.app/src/content/koans/de/case-89-daowu-and-the-person-reaching-for-a-pillow.md

 ---
-title: "Case 89: Daowu and the Person Reaching for a Pillow"
+title: "Daowu and the Person Reaching for a Pillow"
-meta_title: "Case 89: Daowu and the Person Reaching for a Pillow"
+meta_title: "Daowu and the Person Reaching for a Pillow"
-description: "Case 89: Daowu and the Person Reaching for a Pillow"
+description: "Daowu and the Person Reaching for a Pillow"
-date: 2024-09-12
+date: 2024-09-13
 image: "/images/image-placeholder.jpg"
 types: ["Type 1"]
 masters: [""]